Rethinking the future of equality with Jodie Turner-Smith

 ON HER HOPE FOR THE FUTURE

-‘My greatest hope for the future is that we will move away from a self-centred existence, and towards empathy for the other.
+‘My greatest hope for the future is that we will move away from a self-centered existence, and towards empathy for the other.
 I think that would solve so many of our problems.
-We are so driven by our own personal needs, and I think that is what makes us turn a blind eye to what would actually work best for the planet; that's what makes us turn away from our neighbour who is seeking refuge, when they're experiencing a crisis in their country.
+We are so driven by our own personal needs, and I think that is what makes us turn a blind eye to what would actually work best for the planet; that's what makes us turn away from our neighbor who is seeking refuge, when they're experiencing a crisis in their country.
 I think if we really, truly saw ourselves in one another, it would change the way we operated in the world.’

 ‘Obviously, there’s the day-to-day – what I can do, personally, to lead a more sustainable existence, whether that’s composting or using reusable diapers, reusable bags, things like that.
 I think it's important that we each as an individual try to do what we can.
 But the most important thing is that we engage corporations to behave differently, to make these larger shifts.
 In my work, I try to have those conversations – for example, when I'm going on sets, as the amount of waste that is created by the film industry is extraordinary.
 More than just asking individuals to recycle, we need to hold the movie industry accountable, we need to hold the fashion industry accountable, we need to hold all of big business accountable.
 For me, sustainability is really about having those conversations, whether it's on a corporate level or an individual level.’